Business Format: Everything You Need to Know

 The most commonly used format for a business letter is "block style."
 The structure of the entire letter is aligned or justified left.
 In most cases, a printed and formal business letter should be cordial and professional.
 It's highly recommended to save casual and informal language for email.
 It's important to thoroughly review and carefully proofread the final draft of the letter.
 Remember, punctuation and spelling errors will likely leave a negative impression on the reader.

 If you need help with the business format of letters, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.